Louis Lliboutry: Distinctions and legacy

 From 1976 to 1980, he has presided the European Geophysical Society, then, between 1983 and 1987, the International Commission on Snow and Ice, an emanation of the International Association of Hydrological Sciences.
 Elected an honorary member of the International Glaciological Society, he was the 1993 recipient of the Seligman Crystal, a prize granted by this Society for major breakthroughs in glaciology (one recipient every two years on the average).

 In Chile, the mountain Cerro Lliboutry (1980 m), close to the Southern Patagonian Ice Field, was named in his honour.
 First climbed in 2005, it is henceforth designated as el Lliboutry in Chilean mountaineering guidebooks.
 His name was also officially given in 1983 to the Lliboutry Glacier, which flows from the Boyle Mountains to the Bourgeois Fjord in the Antarctic Peninsula.

-Louis Lliboutry was awarded the Légion d'honneur (Chevalier) in 1991 and the Palmes académiques (Commandeur) in 1977.
+Louis Lliboutry was awarded the Legion of Honour (Chevalier) in 1991 and the Ordre des Palmes académiques (Commandeur) in 1977.

 A recent book in French recalls how he contributed to launch modern glaciology.